Establishing California Residency

 To verify that you have been in California during the summer preceding your second year, you will need to present summer pay stubs, employment verification, airline tickets, or some paper trail of summer physical presence.

-If you are having trouble obtaining any of these documents, you may want to check with Graduate Program Officer about obtaining some type of verification.
-If you are leaving the state for a unique research opportunity or for special circumstances (such as a medical emergency), this won’t necessarily preclude you from being classified as a resident, but the burden will be on you to provide convincing evidence that leaving the state was not inconsistent with your claim of permanent residence.
+If you are having trouble obtaining any of these documents, you may want to check with your Graduate Advisor about obtaining some type of verification.
+If you are leaving the state for a unique research opportunity or for special circumstances (such as a medical emergency), this does not automatically prevent you from being classified as a resident; however, you will need to provide clear evidence that your time outside the state is consistent with your intent to maintain permanent residence.

-Membership with California merchants: Provide proof of credit and memberships with CA stores, supermarkets, video clubs, fitness clubs, public library, magazine subscriptions, or religious affiliations.
+• Membership with California merchants: Provide proof of credit and memberships with CA stores, supermarkets, fitness clubs, public library, or religious affiliations.
+Paragliders

 To submit your application you can drop it off at the Registrar’s Office or mail it in.
-Again, the website How to Change Your Nonresident Status to Resident provides information about how to do this.
-If you have any further questions, you can call the Student Affairs Officer at (858) 534-3152.
-When leaving a message, repeat your phone number twice.
+Please refer to the How to Change Your Nonresident Status to Resident website for instructions to establish your California residency.